-An easy vegan strawberry muffin recipe with fresh strawberry, refined sugar free and gluten free option !
-Those are simply the best healthy strawberry muffins, 100 % homemade muffin that taste like bakery style strawberry muffins without dairy or eggs!
+An easy vegan strawberry muffin recipe with fresh strawberry, refined sugar-free, and gluten-free option!
+Those are simply the best healthy strawberry muffins, 100% homemade muffins that taste like bakery-style strawberry muffins without dairy or eggs!

 Vegan strawberry muffins – low sugar

-Did you know that a regular american muffin contains around 30 g of sugar ?
-That is 10 teaspoon of sugar which is more than the recommended daily intake by the American Heart Association.
-So I am please to introduce my low sugar vegan strawberry muffins, only 7 g of unrefined sugar per serve.
-Yes, most of the sugar in those moist fluffy muffins comes from fruits banana and strawberries which also adds-on fiber and vitamins C. The rest of the sweetness is natural coming from maple syrup a delicious refined sugar free sweetener loaded with nutrients.
+Did you know that a regular American muffin contains around 30g of sugar?
+That is 10 teaspoons of sugar which is more than the recommended daily intake by the American Heart Association.
+So I am pleased to introduce my low sugar vegan strawberry muffins, only 7g of unrefined sugar per serve.
+Yes, most of the sugar in these moist fluffy muffins comes from fruits like banana and strawberries which also adds fiber and vitamins C. The rest of the sweetness is natural coming from maple syrup a delicious refined sugar-free sweetener loaded with nutrients.

-Are those vegan strawberry muffins good for health ?
+Are these vegan strawberry muffins good for your health?

 Let’s face it, a muffin is a treat and you should never skip a meal for a muffin.
-But, if you crave a good bakery style strawberry muffin this recipe is definitely good for your health compare to the store bought ones.
+But, if you crave a good bakery-style strawberry muffin this recipe is definitely good for your health to compare to the store-bought ones.

-With only 170 kcal per muffin and 7 g of unrefined sugar those are healthy strawberry muffins with taste.
-Keep in mind that a store bought muffins has about 350-450 kcal and 30 g of sugar.
-So let’s have a look closer at the ingredients used in this recipe to understand why those are healthy strawberry muffin to snack on.
+With only 170 kcal per muffin and 7 g of unrefined sugar, those are healthy strawberry muffins with taste.
+Keep in mind that store-bought muffins have about 350-450 kcal and 30 g of sugar.
+So let’s have a look closer at the ingredients used in this recipe to understand why those are healthy strawberry muffins to snack on.

-- Maple Syrup – it has a lower glycemic index (GI=54) than sugar (GI=68) and contains lots of nutrient including lots of manganese.
+- Maple Syrup – it has a lower glycemic index (GI=54) than sugar (GI=68) and contains a lot of nutrients including lots of manganese.
 It means it doesn’t impact your blood sugar level as fast as sugar and adds nutrients.

 - Banana – it is a natural way to sweeten muffins while adding fiber and avoiding inflammatory food like eggs